KittyCAD/modeling-app/docs/kcl/angledLine.md

 	id: uuid,
 	// The sketch group.
 	sketchGroup: {
-	// The id of the sketch group.
+	// The id of the sketch group (this will change when the engine's reference to it changes.
 	id: uuid,
 	// What the sketch is on (can be a plane or a face).
 	on: SketchSurface,